parcimonic/legendary-flatpak/README.md

 # legendary-flatpak

+## Archival notice

+I'm not actively working on this project and have no plans to update it in the foreseeable future.

+---

 This is an *unnoficial* version of [legendary](https://github.com/derrod/legendary) built with Flatpak.

 I'm doing this just to learn more about Flatpak and obviously to use the sandbox for games.
 Inspired by [Steam](https://github.com/flathub/com.valvesoftware.Steam) and [Bottles](https://github.com/flathub/com.usebottles.bottles).